Colonial New England

 By 1735, Jonathan Edwards had captivated almost the entire town of Northampton in western Massachusetts with his emotionally potent sermons.
 This 31-year-old Yale valedictorian sought to reverse what he deemed a disturbing trend in town, where young people frequented taverns at night and practiced "licentiousness," as Edwards described it.
 To reach people's hearts with his message and to scare them into following a more pious lifestyle, Edwards sermonized in detail about the horrors of hell.
 His 1741 exhortation at Enfield, Massachusetts, entitled "Sinners in the Hands of an Angry God," marked what was probably the climax of the religious revival known as the Great Awakening.
 In the sermon, Edwards continued his trend of detailing the tortures of hell as a means of making the consequences of impiety seem much more real and immediate to his listeners.
 He also preached that God is all-knowing, and that He "holds you over the pit of hell, much as one holds a spider, or some loathsome insect, over the fire, abhors you, and is dreadfully provoked."
 Though Edwards spoke in a solemn and calm tone and did not over-dramatize his message, he still had to wait several minutes after finishing for the audience to quiet down before he could lead them in a hymn.

 Though it clearly had local roots, the Great Awakening has been most directly associated with George Whitefield, an English minister who came to America in 1739 and remained for two years to preach throughout the colonies.
-He flouted Puritan theology by rejecting the concept of predestination; instead, he told his audiences that they could all save themselves by repenting their sins.
 In contrast to Edwards's vivid depictions of a fire-and-brimstone deity, Whitefield's God was merciful, although damnation was just as terrible.
 Whitefield quickly attained a sort of celebrity status; the papers followed his every move and tens of thousands of colonists attended his revivals.
 His example quickly became the inspiration for thousands of evangelists who roamed around the country, holding tent meetings and stirring up the congregations of more established ministers.
-Clearly such ministers were threatened by the new developments, as were Puritan leaders who considered Whitefield's rejection of predestination doctrine to be downright sacrilegious.
+Clearly such ministers were threatened by the new developments.
 Connecticut sought to quash the movement by punishing the evangelists who entered its boundaries; other critics published pamphlets, newspaper articles, and delivered sermons attacking the revivalist preachers as untrained hacks.

 For all their efforts, the critics were woefully undermatched and unsuccessful in their efforts to stem the tide of an utterly populist revolution in faith.
 The Great Awakening was a truly American phenomenon, a rarity at a time when the various colonies were still very much separated by geography, social customs, religion, and demographics.
 Nearly everyone on the Atlantic seaboard, with the possible exception of unconverted Indians, were deeply affected for decades to come by this sea change in religious practice and philosophy.
 Baptists, Presbyterians, Methodists, and other churches emerged from the schism in the Congregationalist church.
 Black slaves in the Chesapeake region were caught up in the revivals because they frequently came into contact with not only their masters but also white yeoman farmers on nearby lands.
 Many already knew English because the plantation sizes in the region tended to be small and they frequently interacted with whites.
 Their Christian conversion was a pivotal step in the process by which an African-American identity was born; these slaves practiced a faith similar to but in many respects apart from the whites, for they often incorporated the rhythms, traditions, and cultural practices of their African heritage into their Christian worship.
 Many uneducated people without much standing or property—white and black alike—were caught up in the movement, for it spoke directly to them and simultaneously exposed the tensions between elites and the masses and between the merchants who focused on profits and the many parishioners who were saddled with debt.
 For a brief time, even women partook not only in the avid worship of the revivals, but in the sermonizing itself.
 Ministers often preached against the worldly ways of the elites, including the affluent planters, and a few specifically condemned slavery.
 The people learned to formulate, trust, and defend their own independent judgment against the edicts and orders of a variety of elites.